Sylvain59650/lodash-object/docs/Array.md

 Example

-    _.sortedIndexOf([4, 5, 5, 5, 6], 5);
+    [4, 5, 5, 5, 6].sortedIndexOf(5);
     // => 1

  ## sortedLastIndex

-    _.sortedLastIndex(value)
+    Array#sortedLastIndex(value)

-This method is like _.sortedIndex except that it returns the highest index at which value should be inserted into array in order to maintain its sort order.
+This method is like Array#sortedIndex except that it returns the highest index at which value should be inserted into array in order to maintain its sort order.